MaterializeInc/materialize/doc/user/content/sql/create-source/load-generator.md

 ### Marketing

-The marketing load generator simulates an marketing organization that is using a machine learning model to send coupons to potential leads.
+The marketing load generator simulates a marketing organization that is using a machine learning model to send coupons to potential leads.
 The marketing source will be automatically demuxed into multiple subsources when the `CREATE SOURCE` command is executed.
 This will create the following subsources: